Gamlilorien/liri-bot/README.md

       node liri.js command-name 'search string'

-Where the **command-name** is literally one of the four commands listed above (no spaces or quotes) and the **search string** is either an Artist, Movie Title, or Songe name etc enclosed in single quotes.
+Where the **command-name** is literally one of the four commands listed above (no spaces or quotes) and the **search string** is either an Artist, Movie Title, or Song name etc enclosed in single quotes.

 ## Visual Examples of the four main LIRI commands: